-Tehran is the greatest of the Iranian markets.
+Tehran has one of the greatest Iranian markets.
 Squat and once black in the heart of the city, like a covered railway station, stands the bazaars in the southern part of Tehran - oriental bazaars still not quite emasculated yet, for all the rubber sandals from Hong Kong and plastic bags stamped with the initials of totally imaginary airlines.
 These bazaars deserve a

 Two warnings: go slowly, since the paths are usually watered to prevent dust, but slippery, and keep close to the right, well away from the center of the passageway to avoid the heavily-laden porters who make their way at top speed through the crowd.

-Your four of the Tehran's 10-km long covered bazaar will begin at Sabzeh Mai dan (Green Square).
+Your four of Tehran's 10-km long covered bazaar will begin at Sabzeh Maidan (Green Square).
 The first section, on the east, is devoted to luxury articles, especially watches and jewelry.
 Beyond these are the carpet dealers.
 Turn off at a right angle to the main street from time to time to enjoy the relative peace of a